Venice resident tackles Parkinson's from all sides

 Created through a partnership between Neuro Challenge Foundation for Parkinson’s and The Sarasota Ballet, Dancing Through Parkinson’s is a therapeutic dance and movement class for people with Parkinson’s and their caregivers.

-Parkinson’s is the progressive, neuro degenerative disease that affects both motor and non-motor skills.
+Parkinson’s is the progressive, neuro degenerative disease that affects motor and non-motor skills.

 When Garner was first diagnosed with Parkinson’s 16 years ago, her physician at John Hopkins recommended that she take up exercise of any kind.
 Parkinson’s has no known cure and experts point to exercise as the number one recommendation after medication to delay the progression of the disease.